WakiMak/trentent.github.io-forked/_posts/2014-11-23-slow-citrix-web-interface-5-4-on-aspx-pages-or-how-to-load-test-your-wi.md

 </div>

 <div>
-  Won&#8217;t work. Â You need to escape out the double-quotes with a back-slash so it looks like so (the backslashes are bolded and underlined):
+  Won't work. Â You need to escape out the double-quotes with a back-slash so it looks like so (the backslashes are bolded and underlined):
 </div>

 <div>